RubenGres/Seg2Sat/README.md

 The project consists of the following files and directories:

 - validation/: A directory containing validation data and prompts.
-- get_classes_percentages.py: A Python script for calculating the percentages of different classes for each segmentation image.
+- scripts/get_classes_percentages.py: A Python script for calculating the percentages of different classes for each segmentation image.
-- get_image_segmentation.py: A Python script to convert TIFF image segmentation to PNG format.
+- scripts/get_image_segmentation.py: A Python script to convert TIFF image segmentation to PNG format.
-- get_metadata.py: A Python script for extracting metadata from the FLAIR dataset and OpenStreetMap API.
+- scripts/get_metadata.py: A Python script for extracting metadata from the FLAIR dataset and OpenStreetMap API.
-- prep_data.ipynb: A Jupyter Notebook for preprocessing the data, all the above functions are called in this file.

 <br>